-As of March 23, 2022, our executive officers, directors and current beneficial owners of 5% or more of our common stock and their respective affiliates beneficially owned approximately 41.4% of our outstanding common stock.
+As of the closing of our IPO on October 13, 2021, our executive officers, directors and beneficial owners of 5% or more of our common stock and their respective affiliates beneficially owned approximately 51% of our outstanding common stock.
 As a result, these persons, acting together, would be able to significantly influence all matters requiring stockholder approval, including the election and removal of directors, any merger, consolidation, sale of all or substantially all of our assets, or other significant corporate transactions.